michellelychan/posenet-pytorch/README.md

 Implemented loss functions for multi-person pose estimation based on paper [“Towards Accurate Multi-person Pose Estimation in the Wild”](https://arxiv.org/pdf/1701.01779.pdf).

+Training Charts are created with weights and biases (https://wandb.ai/).
+To start training, create a wandb.ai account and use your API key.

 # Other Tools

 ### visualizers.py